alphagov/govuk-import-export-prototype/guide/doing-business-financial-sanctions/overview.markdown

 - stop dealing with them
 - freeze any assets you are holding for them

-Then [tell HM Treasury](/guide/doing-business-financial-sanctions/get-help.html) as soon as possible.
+Then [tell the Office of Financial Sanctions Implementation ](/guide/doing-business-financial-sanctions/get-help.html) as soon as possible.

 You won’t be prosecuted unless you knew that the person you were dealing with was subject to financial sanctions (or reasonably, you should have known).